“What makes photography a strange invention is that its primary materials are light and time.”

 It is not the capital of the Netherlands (Amsterdam has that honour), but it plays many important roles usually associated with the capital city.

-It is the seat of the Dutch government and parliament.
+Most importantly, The Hague is the seat of the Dutch government and parliament.
 It is the residence of the Dutch royal family.
 Most embassies and ministries are located here.
 Furthermore, the city hosts many international courts including the International Court of Justice and the International Criminal Court.

-There is a large church dating from the 15th century, an impressive City Hall from the 16th century, several large 17th-century palaces, and a number imposing Protestant churches from the 14th century onwards.
+In addition, there is a large church dating from the 15th century, an impressive City Hall from the 16th century, several large 17th-century palaces, and a number imposing Protestant churches from the 14th century onwards.

 There are also many fine exampls of Art Deco and imposing ultramodern architecture.
 The city tour will offer fantastic photo opportunities of these.